cosarara/fucking-weeb/README.md

-You can either bundle everything into one package (like we did in the quick instructions), so that the only dependency is gtk3, or make a normal development build, which will link to the files inside your CHICKEN_REPOSITORY.
+You can either bundle everything into one package (like we did in the quick instructions), so that the only dependency is gtk3, or make a normal development build, which will link to the files inside your $CHICKEN_REPOSITORY.

+If you are going to be doing more than one build, the deps-and-all target is very inefficient (since it downloads the dependencies to a temporary directory every time).

+Read the makefile to see how it works.

 I keep my chicken eggs in _~/.local/lib/chicken/8_.
 Read [this][chicken-install] for the original instructions.

-_bind_ tries to install a binary in /usr/bin even with the CHICKEN_REPOSITORY env var, and that's why we use -p in the quick instructions.
+_bind_ tries to install a binary in /usr/bin even with the $CHICKEN_REPOSITORY env var, and that's why need to use -p unless we want to run chicken-install as root.

-You could also install them as root in /usr/.
+You could also install everything as root in /usr/ (that's the default if you don't set a $CHICKEN_REPOSITORY).

 Anyway, once you have the dependencies installed with chicken-install, and in either CHICKEN_REPOSITORY or the global path, you can run either